sweitzel/Biet-O-Matic-BE/documentation/content/manual/_index.en.md

     By that BE can theoretically manage over 1000 items (this has never been tested).
     But this also means, that no information will be synchronized between your computers.
 - Override eBay Platform
-  - This is only relevant for the watch list synchronisation.
+  - This is only relevant for the watch list synchronization.
   - By default BE uses ebay.de for german browser UI language, and ebay.com for all other languages.
 - Bid time
   - Allows the adjustment of the bid time.
-    The default setting is that five (5) seconds before the auction ends, your bid will be submitted.
+    The default setting is that ten (10) seconds before the auction ends, your bid will be submitted.